GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 ## Overview {: #overview }

 This page describes the extension development workflow.
-We will create a "Hello, Extensions" example, load it locally and share tips that will improve your extension development experience.
+We will create a "Hello, Extensions" example, load the extension locally, locate logs and errors and share other development recommendations.

 ## Hello Extensions {: #build }